Wanda John-Kehewin

 Wanda John-Kehewin is a Cree-Métis (Kehewin Cree Nation) author and poet.

 Early life and education

-John-Kehewin grew up on the Kehewin reserve in Alberta, but did not grow up speaking the Cree language.
+John-Kehewin grew up on the Kehewin reserve in Alberta, but did not grow up speaking Cree.
 She lived with her mother, a Métis woman who struggled with alcoholism, for parts of her childhood.
 John-Kehewin began writing poetry at age six, as a way to express he feelings.
 She became aware of the lack of literature centering First Nations voices at a young age, after seeing the lack of representation in the books in her reserve's library.
 At age 19, John-Kehewin became pregnant.
 She left her reserve and traveled to Vancouver.

 She attended Douglas College, where she studied criminology, and she also studied Sociology and Aboriginal Studies at Langara College.
 She earned her Master of Fine Arts at University of British Columbia.
-In 2011 she completed The Writer's Studio, a creative writing program at Simon Fraser University.
+In 2011, she completed The Writer's Studio, a creative writing program at Simon Fraser University.